ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 Expanded capacity is determined by the maximum that is allowed by the volume's profile.

-Volumes that were created by using an [IOPS tier profile](/docs/vpc?topic=vpc-block-storage-profiles) can be expanded to the maximum size for its IOPS tier:
+Volumes that were created with one of the volume profiles from the [tiered family](/docs/vpc?topic=vpc-block-storage-profiles) can be expanded to the maximum size for its tier:

 * A general-purpose, 3 IOPS/GB profile can be expanded up to 16,000 GB.
 * A 5 IOPS/GB profile can be expanded up to 9,600 GB.